gyscos/cursive/Readme.md

 | PrtScn, ScrollLock       | None | None                   | None                       | None            |
 | Window, Menu             | None | None                   | None                       | None            |

-## Contribute
+## Contribute & Feedback

 You want to help?
-Great!
-Here is a non-exhaustive list of things you could do:
+Thank you so much!
+Here are some ideas of things you could do:

+* Give feedback on your experience with cursive!
+Knowing your impressions is very helpful to identify what parts of the API need more work.
+Don't hesitate to post an issue if you find something especially annoying, we'll see what we can do to help.
 * Provide example use-case: a good idea of application for existing or new components.
 * Check compatibility: run the `key_codes` example on your favorite terminal, and report the results!
 * Test and reports issues: a bug won't get fixed if we don't know it's there.